lpenguin/harlowe/README.md

 #Harlowe - the default [Twine 2](https://bitbucket.org/klembot/twinejs) story format.

-Rough documentation is at http://twine2.neocities.org/
+Rough documentation is at http://twine2.neocities.org/.
+See below for compilation instructions.

 ###2.0.0 changes (unreleased; also see 1.2.3 changes):